 If you have any concerns about taking this medicine, ask your doctor or pharmacist.

 What PLENDIL ER is for

-Plendil ER is only available on a doctor's prescription.
+PLENDIL ER is only available with a doctor's prescription.

 Before you use PLENDIL ER